 If the father or mother of your child is not paying child support or owes back pay, you need to take immediate action.
 The sooner, the better, so the payments don’t get backed up even further.

-The next step is to discuss your options to see if the payments simply need to be amended or adjusted.
+The next step is to discuss your options to see if the payments simply need to be enforced or the amount of support modified.
 It’s possible that your ex is genuinely having trouble making their payments.
-We can help facilitate a rational conversation with the Office of Attorney General and your ex to try and find a solution that suits everyone involved.
+We can help facilitate a rational conversation with the Office of the Attorney General and your ex to try and find a solution that suits everyone involved.

-If that doesn’t work, we can file an enforcement order with the courts.
-If that happens, the judge will have two main options.
-They may find your ex in contempt of court for violating a direct court order and either issue a fine or a warrant for their arrest.
+If that doesn’t work, we can file an enforcement action with the courts.
+If that happens, the judge may find your ex in contempt of court for failing to pay child support, place them on community supervision, impose a fine, or order a combination of those penalties.

-Once an arrest warrant is issued, you may have a third option: the Attorney General of Texas Child Support Evaders program.
+Once a child support warrant in Texas is issued, you may have a third option: the Attorney General of Texas Child Support Evaders program.
 To qualify for the Child Support Evaders Program, the following criteria must be met.
 Your ex must:

 - Have an arrest warrant issued.